4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

    :alt: View on list of color maps

-*  Only color maps with checked checkbox are available to select in `Image View`_ controls aaa
+*  Only color maps with a checked checkbox are available to select in `Image View`_ controls aaa
-*  Only custom created color maps can be deleted with a |delete| button.
+* The only custom created color maps can be deleted with a |delete| button.
-*  Some of existing color maps (all custom) can be used as a base to creation of a new color map using |edit| button.
+*  Some of existing color maps (all custom) can be used as a base to creation of a new color map using the |edit| button.

 Color Map creator
 ^^^^^^^^^^^^^^^^^
 .. image:: images/create_colormap.png
    :alt: View on color map creator widget.

-After selection of a new color, double click on the bottom bar to create position marker.
+After the selection of a new color, double click on the bottom bar to create a position marker.

 Markers can be moved by drag and drop or removed by double click.
 Colors between markers are created with linear interpolation.